-136. An EIA will need to detail the programme of civil engineering works to be undertaken during the constructional phase of the development and will need to include the following information:

-- a.
-The location of all major engineering tasks to be carried out (e.g. excavation work, dredging, dewatering, piling, stockpiling of soil/peat, road and bridge building, rail line construction, demolition of existing buildings, use of explosives, and construction of new buildings); - b.
+- 136. An EIA will need to detail the programme of civil engineering works to be undertaken during the constructional phase of the development and will need to include the following information: - a.
+The location of all major engineering tasks to be carried out (e.g. excavation work, dredging, dewatering, piling, stockpiling of soil/peat, road and bridge building, rail line construction, demolition of existing buildings, use of explosives, construction of new buildings etc.); - b.
 The likely timing of these tasks (e.g. start and end dates where possible); - c.
 Approximate quantities of all excavated materials to be stored on site or at offsite facilities; including how this material will be transported away from the site: - d.
 Approximate quantities of all incoming inert materials to be stored on site or at offsite facilities, including how this material will be transported to the site; - e.
 Full details of transportation infrastructure including the construction of any jetty or beach landing facility, new rail line and rail head, haul and access roads; and - f.
 Where multiple forms of material transportation are to be used; the proportions of materials to be moved via each route should also be indicated. - 137.
-Hours of working will need to be detailed in the EIA for both on-site and off-site facilities and the timing of all anticipated transportation movements to and from the site or to any offsite facilities.
+Hours of working will need to be detailed in the EIA for both on-site and offsite facilities and the timing of all anticipated transportation movements to and from the site or to any offsite facilities.
 It is noted that 24 hour working shift patterns are likely to be used and consideration will need to be given to mitigating noise from night time and weekend works, in particular coastal operations, piling, rail and road movements. - 138.
-The Councils asked for more information on sources of potable water in our Stage 1 response, on the basis of the limited information presented in Stage 1 consultation (s2.8.6 Stage 1 Environment Report), which simply states that EDF Energy will discuss with statutory undertakers (i.e. utility companies) the utility requirements for construction and operation.
-Details of potable water supply to service the construction site and any associated development in the vicinity, as well as the operational lifespan of the power plant, are still required including where it is coming from, how much will be required and any potential impact on the locality resulting from the supply.
-This information is still lacking in EDF Energy's Stage 2 consultation, despite the Councils repeatedly asking for clarification on this matter.
-The Councils note EN-1 Energy 5.15.3 which refers to: '.... existing water resources affected by the proposed project and the impacts of the proposed project on water resources, noting any relevant existing abstraction rates, proposed new abstraction rates and proposed changes to abstraction rates (including any impact on or use of mains supplies and reference to Catchment Abstraction Management Strategies).'
-The consultation documents do not refer to how much potable water supply is needed during construction or operation of the power station.
-This could be extensive in what is one of the driest regions of the UK.
-EDF Energy are therefore urged to share their requirements and proposals for potable water supply as soon as possible post Stage 2 (including efficiency measures to reduce such requirement) with the Councils and Environment Agency to enable assessment to be undertaken.
-It is the Councils opinion that given the wording in EN-1 (above) this matter may be a matter for the DCO, rather than simply a matter between EDF Energy and utility companies, as stated in EDF Energy's Stage 1 consultation documents.
+Details of potable water supply to service the construction site and any associated development in the vicinity will be required including where it is coming from, how much will be required and any potential impact on the locality resulting from the supply. - 139.
+The construction site will be expected to operate within an agreed code and an element of this that links to para.
+136 is the inclusion of water efficiency measures across the construction site and including associated development proposals.